FindoraNetwork/findora-wiki/docs/modules/UTXO/3 - anonymous/2 - Concepts.md

 ## Anonymous (ABAR) Transfer

-One goal for Findora's design is to provide anonymity with shielded or private transactions.
-Shielded values are carried out by ABARs and are the fundamental building blocks with which the transaction for anonymous transfers is created.
-For each ABAR that is validated, there is an associated ABAR commitment with a fixed position in a Merkle tree of ABAR commitments.
-The commitments to the output ABARs are revealed to allow them to be spent in the future.
-Findora uses a 3-ary Merkle tree built with the ”Snark-friendly” *Rescue* hashing algorithm for this purpose.

-The ABAR is also associated to a unique nullifier in order to prevent double spends.
-Computing the nullifier requires the associated private spending key and it is infeasible to correlate the ABAR commitment or the ABAR position to a nullifier without the knowledge of this private key.
-A valid unspent note, at a given point on the blockchain, is one for which the ABAR commitment has been publicly revealed prior to that point but the associated nullifier has not.
-This is the intuition why the nullifier is important to prevent double spending.
-The *nullifier set*, i.e. the set of all nullifiers revealed up to that point, is stored as a Merkle tree.
-Findora uses a binary sparse merkle tree built using the SHA-256 hashing algorithm for this purpose.
-Sparse Merkle trees allow for efficient non-membership proofs, which makes them suitable for storing the nullifier set.
-The nullifiers of the input ABARs are revealed to prevent them being spent again.

 Findora uses the increasingly popular TurboPlonk instantiated with the Kate/KZG polynomial commitment scheme as the zk-Snark that enables this mechanism.
 Plonk is a pairing-based Snark with a universal and updateable trusted setup whereas *TurboPlonk* is an optimization of Plonk with customized gates.
 While making an anonymous transfer, an ABAR record is spent and a new one is created addressed to the new owner.
 The spender of the ABAR presents a zero knowledge TurboPlonk proof of the existence and ownership of ABAR, that all of the following hold except with negligible probability,

 For each ABAR input: